Döwletgeldi Mirsultanow

 Dovletgeldi Shirgeldiyevich Mirsultanov (Döwletgeldi Şirgeldiýewiç Mirsultanow; born 29 May 1995) is a Turkmen footballer who plays for Turkmen club FC Energetik.
 He was part of the Turkmenistan national team from 2018.

 Club career

 International career

-Played for Turkmenistan U22 football team at 2018 AFC U-23 Championship qualification.
+He appeared with the Turkmenistan U22 football team at 2018 AFC U-23 Championship qualification.

-Annasähedow made his senior national team debut on 27 March 2018, in an 2019 AFC Asian Cup qualification – Third Round match against Bahrain national football team.
+Annasähedow made his senior national team debut on 27 March 2018, in a 2019 AFC Asian Cup qualification – third round match against Bahrain.